thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

 #### When will the boot camps run?

 * The boot camps will run between the end of January and March
 * Each boot camp will last 8 weeks, and will be part-time (roughly between 8 and 16 hours per week on average)
 * You can do the work with flexibility, so you can still take part around your current job and any childcare or home-schooling

 #### Where will they be held?

 * These boot camps take place entirely remotely, helping you continue to learn and develop despite the restrictions of lockdown
 * We’ll hold a variety of instructor-led seminars, interactive group sessions, more general webinars, and work to do in your own time

 #### How will you take part?

 * A mixture of virtual classroom-based teaching and training in small groups
 * There will be some work to be completed in your own time
 * You’ll work on challenge-based problem solving which will be applicable in future jobs
 * Courses are primarily self-driven learning, for your own long-term benefit

 #### What else will you learn?

-As well as the key languages, you’ll learn how to work well with code, collaborate on projects, build cross-functional relationships, and deliver work to a high standard
+As well as basic coding and key languages for software development, you’ll learn how to collaborate on projects, build cross-functional relationships, and deliver work to a high standard.

-In addition to employability skills, we’ll also help you with job-specific interview preparation, real-world problem solving, and your personal development
+And in addition to employability skills, we’ll also help you with job-specific interview preparation, real-world problem solving, and your personal development.

 In other words, we’ll get you ready to land the job you’re looking for!